-The PCI clamping diode must be disabled to drive an input with voltages higher than V{CCIO}, except for the 5.0-V input case.

-- (2) An APEX 20KC device can be made 5.0-V tolerant with the addition of an external resistor. - (3) When V{CCIO} = 3.3 V, an APEX 20KC device can drive a 2.5-V device with 3.3-V tolerant inputs.
+- The PCI clamping diode must be disabled to drive an input with voltages higher than V{CCIO}, except for the 5.0-V input case. - (2) An APEX 20KC device can be made 5.0-V tolerant with the addition of an external resistor and the PCI clamp diode enabled. - (3) When $V{CCIO} = 3.3 \text{ V}$, an APEX 20KC device can drive a 2.5-V device with 3.3-V tolerant inputs.

-Open-drain output pins on APEX 20KC devices (with a series resistor and a pull-up resistor to the 5.0-V supply) can drive 5.0-V CMOS input pins that require a V{IH} of 3.5 V. When the pin is inactive, the trace will be pulled up to 5.0 V by the resistor.
-The open-drain pin will only drive low or tri-state; it will never drive high.
+Open-drain output pins on APEX 20KC devices (with a series resistor and a pull-up resistor to the 5.0-V supply) can drive 5.0-V CMOS input pins that require a $V{\rm IH}$ of 3.5 V. When the pin is inactive, the trace will be pulled up to 5.0 V by the resistor.
+The open-drain pin will only drive low or tristate; it will never drive high.
 The rise time is dependent on the value of the pull-up resistor and load impedance.
-The I{OL} current specification should be considered when selecting a pull-up resistor.
+The $I{\rm OL}$ current specification should be considered when selecting a pull-up resistor.